exercism/v3/languages/csharp/exercises/concept/floating-point-numbers/.docs/after.md

 You can find a short introduction to floating-point numbers at [0.30000000000000004.com][0.30000000000000004.com].
 The [Float Toy page][evanw.github.io-float-toy] has a nice, graphical explanation how a floating-point numbers' bits are converted to an actual floating-point value.

 To repeatedly execute logic, one can use loops.
-One of the most common loop types in C# is the `while` loop, which keeps on looping until a boolean condition evaluates to `true`.
+One of the most common loop types in C# is the `while` loop, which keeps on looping until a boolean condition evaluates to `false`.

 ```csharp
 int x = 23;